Master Teapots and Entropy Algorithms for the Mandelbrot Set: Renormalization

-\begin{lemma} Let $f : T \to T$ be the restriction of a non-renormalizable, quadratic polynomial to its Hubbard tree.
-Then $f$ is semiconjugate to a piecewise linear tree map $g : T' \to T'$ with constant slope (i.e. expansion factor) $s = e^{h_{top}(f)}$, where $T'$ is homeomorphic to $T$ and $g$ has the same kneading sequence as $f$. \end{lemma}
+\begin{lemma} Let $f$ be a topologically finite, untuned quadratic polynomial, with Hubbard tree $T_f$ and $h(f) > 0$.
+Then $f : T_f \to T_f$ is semiconjugate to a piecewise linear tree map $g : T_g \to T_g$ with constant slope (i.e. expansion factor) $s = e^{h(f)}$, where $T_g$ is homeomorphic to $T_f$ and $g$ has the same kneading sequence as $f$. \end{lemma}

+\begin{proof} By \cite[Theorem 4.3]{BaillifCarvalho} there exists a semiconjugacy $p : T_f \to T_g$ to a piecewise linear tree map $g : T_g \to T_g$ with constant slope $s = e^{h(f)}$.
+The semiconjugacy is the composition of a map that collapses at most countably many intervals to points and a homeomorphism; hence, the preimage of a point is a subtree of $T_f$.
+Moreover, the number of critical points of $g$ is at most the number of critical points of $f$, hence $g$ has a unique critical point.